-1) This syllabus is subject to change as the instructor deems necessary.
+- 1) This syllabus is subject to change as the instructor deems necessary.
 Any/all changes will be announced during regular class time.
-It is the responsibility of the student to attend each scheduled class to be informed of these changes.

-2) You are responsible for meeting all university deadlines, such as: registration, fee payment, drop deadlines, etc. Refer to the printed Schedule of Classes and/or University Catalog for policies and dates.
+It is the responsibility of the student to attend each scheduled class to be informed of these changes. - 2) You are responsible for meeting all university deadlines, such as: registration, fee payment, drop deadlines, etc. Refer to the University Catalog for policies and dates: http://essc.unt.edu/registrar/schedule/spring/calendar.html

-Summary of Key Dates for FALL 2010:
+Summary of Key Dates for Spring 2011:

-August 26, Thursday Classes begin.
+January 18, Tuesday Classes begin.